populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 We have now identified several SNPs that are candidates for having been positively selected in some populations.
-Now we can try to see what genes these SNPs are located in (the genotype data we have been working with comes from exon sequencing, meaning that SNPs will always be located within genes).
+Now we can try to see what genes these SNPs are located in (the genotype data we have been working with comes from exome sequencing, meaning that SNPs will always be located within genes).

 To do so, we need to know the genomic coordinates of the outlier windows in the Manhattan plot.